saasus-platform/saasus-sdk-python/docs/integration/SaasUserApi.md

 # **link_aws_marketplace**
 > link_aws_marketplace(link_aws_marketplace_param=link_aws_marketplace_param)

-AWS Marketplaceと既存のテナントの連携(Link an existing tenant with AWS Marketplace)
+Link an existing tenant with AWS Marketplace

-AWS Marketplaceと既存のテナントを連携します。 Registration Tokenが有効でない場合はエラーを返却します。  Link an existing tenant with AWS Marketplace.
+Link an existing tenant with AWS Marketplace.
 If the Registration Token is not valid, an error is returned.

 ### Example

 * Bearer Authentication (Bearer):

 ```python
 import time
 import os